zeroc-ice/ice-builder-xcode/README.md

 # Ice Builder for Xcode

 Ice Builder for Xcode is a command line program to help compile Slice files to C++ or Objective-C in Xcode.
-It supports all recent versions of Xcode, including _Xcode 8_.
+It supports recent versions of Xcode, including Xcode 8 and Xcode 7.

-___Note:___ Ice Buidler for Xcode has been changed from a Xcode plug-in to a command line program due to recent Xcode developments.
-If you are using Xcode 7, you can still use the [Ice Buidler for Xcode plug-in][1].
+___Note:___ Ice Builder for Xcode has been changed from an Xcode plug-in to a command line program due to recent Xcode developments.
+If you are using Xcode 7, you can still use the [Ice Builder for Xcode plug-in][1].

 ## Install